 Qavam Traditional House

-Shiraz of course also has some stunning Traditional Houses that show how the rich merchants resided back in the day.
+Shiraz of course, also has some stunning Traditional Houses that show how the rich merchants resided back in the day.
 Qavam house features a fantastic garden area and hosts various rooms with different styles – mirrors, paintings, and tile work.
 On the ground floor, you find a painting school and interesting souvenirs as well as a boutique selling the prettiest scarves.

 Maharloo Lake or Pink Lake